2018 Armenian Revolution: Armenian Velvet Revolution in art

-The Armenian velvet revolution almost immediately found its response in modern Armenian art.
+The Armenian velvet revolution found response in modern Armenian art.
 One of the first artists who touched on the topic was the artist Anna Soghomonyan with her painting "The Armenian Velvet Revolution".
-This is a multi-figure composition in a fabulous style inherent in the author, which includes people of different types who participated in the events of spring 2018.
-According to the author, this painting is very symbolic not only because it was created during a very emotional period and represents a concentrated reflection of these emotions, but also because it was sold on the day of the defeat of the Armenians in the Second Artsakh War, which, in fact, may symbolize the failure of the hopes of the national awakening of 2018.
+This is a multi-figure composition which includes people of different types who participated in the events of spring 2018.
+According to the author, this painting holds the symbolism of being a concentrated reflection of the emotions experienced during the revolution.
+It was also sold on the day of the defeat of the Armenians in the Second Artsakh War which Soghomonyan argues may symbolize the failure of the hopes of the national awakening of 2018.

 In July 2018, in the exhibition hall "Albert and Tove Boyajyan" of the State Academy of Fine Arts of Armenia, art historian Meri Ghazaryan organized a photo exhibition entitled "Velvet Revolution: Between Picture and Reality", which presented the works of young photographers who caught the fresh breath of the revolution, known and unknown pages of spring events, impressive episodes and faces.

 In October 2018, art critic Vardan Jaloyan and a group of artists organized an exhibition of contemporary art "Revolutionary Sensorium" at the History Museum of Armenia, where the key events of the revolution were presented to museum visitors in a combination of photographs and video installations.

 On May 9, 2019, within the framework of the 59th Venice Biennale of Art, the Armenian pavilion was opened, where the project "Revolutionary Sensorium" was presented under the curatorship of art critic Susanna Gulamiryan.
 The participants of the project were a group of artists "Artlab Yerevan" (Hovhannes Margaryan, Vardan Jaloyan, Artur Petrosyan, Gagik Charchyan) and artist Narine Arakelyan.

 In November 2018, the literary website "Groghutsav", founded by writers Arpi Voskanyan and Hambartsum Hambartsumyan, was relaunched.
 Since 2011, Groghutsav has rallied writers involved in the opposition, political struggle and not disdaining to bring political and social problems to literature on one platform, but in July 2017, due to lack of financial resources, it ceased its activities.
 The restarted project has a number of subprojects, one of which is called the "Revolutionary Program".
 This program is carried out by publishing works that focus on the velvet revolution in Armenia in 2018 with its results and consequences.